Greene County-Greeneville EMS rolls out with new facility in close proximity to busiest highway

 It has been a long time coming, as the Greene County-Greeneville emergency medical facility will be closer access to half of the town’s residents.

-The new Greene County-Greeneville EMS facility has been strategically built along 11E to cover residents who live in the northern and eastern part of the county. this will also allow for quicker response times.
+The new facility has been strategically built along 11E to cover residents who live in the northern and eastern part of the county. this will also allow for quicker response times.

 “Space!
 Personal space.
 They could spread out more,” Greene County-Greeneville EMS director, Calvin Hawkins said.